 Another common name stems from the color and preferred food of its larva.
-This caterpillar is also known as a Green Oak Caterpillar, and it chews on the leaves of oak trees.
+This smooth, plump caterpillar is also known as a Green Oak Caterpillar, and it chews on the leaves of oak trees.
 It also eats birch, alder, maple, willow, plum, and cherry tree leaves.
-It is a pale green color with a fleshy body and its green head has yellow and black mouth parts.
+It is a pale green color, and its pale green head has yellow and black mouth parts.
 A yellow line runs from head to rear along each side of the body.
 A short yellow line curves around the rear end.
 Small pale speckles cover the body.
 The entire caterpillar becomes a dark purple-brown as it matures.
 It tends to curl into the shape of the number nine when threatened.
 At least two broods are produced each year; more in the warmer part of its range.

 Scientific Name: Nadata gibbosa